Surgeon Appraisal Enhancement Process

 It is important that public and patients have confidence that all surgeons who carry out joint replacement surgery use and reflect upon their performance (practice) data in a structured and accountable way.

 The NJR’s Surgeon Appraisal Enhancement Process offers a formal mechanism to allow joint replacement surgeons the unique opportunity to demonstrate and record, via the NJR’s Clinician Feedback tool, that they have reviewed their NJR data as part of their appraisal and revalidation, and importantly reflected upon the data.

 ‘Practitioner reflection’ is supported by NHS England, the British Orthopaedic Association, and NHS Improvement.
-The NJR will be monitoring surgeon engagement and reflection of their own practice and performance data.
-This new process will be reported back via an individual hospital’s NJR Annual Clinical Report.
-This is a new approach that will be ground-breaking for the NHS and for patient safety and reassurance.
+The NJR monitors surgeon engagement and encourages reflection of their own practice and performance data.
+This process is reported back via each individual hospital’s NJR Annual Clinical Report to ensure patient safety and assurance.